adirwaitzman/DevOps-Exercise/readme.md

 The workflow in this git repo - .github/workflows - pipeline.yml

-The pipeline is runing on every push to the master branch
+The pipeline is runing on every push to the master branch.

     on:
         push: